What We Do

 In The App Generation: How Today’s Youth Navigate Identity, Intimacy, and Imagination in a Digital World, Katie Davis traces the history of the digital revolution and its effect on creativity, as well as the many potential benefits of work organized around apps, suggesting that these tools can even serve as a springboard for creative thinking and life goals beyond the tasks they’ve been designed to fulfill.
 Watch the video of the April 23rd presentation at Town Hall Seattle.

 Digital Youth Seattle Think Tank ‘14

-The University of Washington’s Information School will host Digital Youth Seattle Think Tank ’14.
+The University of Washington’s Information School hosted Digital Youth Seattle Think Tank ’14.
 This National Leadership Forum will invite digital youth scholars, designers, professionals policymakers and youth to spark collaborations and to envision the future direction of research.

 Beverly Cleary Professorship

 Eliza Dresang held the endowed Beverly Cleary Professorship in Children and Youth Services at the University of Washington Information School until her passing in April 2014.
 Cleary graduated from the iSchool in 1939 and the Professorship was endowed to honor her work and commitment to youth librarianship.
 In 2008, Cleary was selected to receive the University of Washington Alumnus Summa Laude Dignatus Award, the highest honor the University of Washington can bestow on a graduate.
 Learn more about Beverly Cleary.